-- 1. The provost's office at each campus will establish criteria to be used in the selection of Collegiate Lecturers, which will be primarily based on: - a. exceptional teaching (for Lecturer IIs) or - exceptional teaching and/or exceptional service or other contribution to the University (for Lecturers IV). - 2.
+- a. exceptional teaching (for Lecturer IIs) or - b. exceptional teaching and/or exceptional service or other contribution to the University (for Lecturers IVs). - 2.
 Each provost's office will share a draft of the revised proposed criteria with the Union for input, and a final copy of the criteria will be provided to the Union.